PixelgenTechnologies/pixelator/DEVELOPERS.md

 ### Pixelator config plugins

-Pixelator has a config object that contains information about assays loaded from `pixelator.assays`.
+Pixelator has a config object that contains information about assays loaded from `pixelator.resources.assays`.
 Additional assays can be loaded by creating a plugin that defines the `pixelator.config_plugin` entrypoint.
 This entrypoint accepts a function with the current config as a parameter: